tasvln/tasvln/README.md

 ### I'm currently working on:

-A web based editor for fashion/streetwear designers and tools that help me with my day to day tasks / experiemental open source projects.
+An editor for fashion/streetwear designers and tools that help me with my day to day tasks / experiemental open source projects.

 ### I'm curiously/currently learning: